 As technology advances, other solutions to the paper problem will undoubtedly emerge.
 One in development is Xerox Corp.'s electronic paper, which allows notations on thin digital displays with a stylus.
 The notations can either be erased or saved digitally.
 Another, Anoto Group's intelligent paper, also allows notations with a stylus, but using a magnetic ink.
 The notations appear on the paper and simultaneously on a computer screen.

-For more information about paperless offices and related topics, check out the links on the next page.
+For more information about paperless offices and related topics, check out the links below.